JellyfishCMS/assets-pipeline-webpack/documentation/stage0.md

 npm install --save-dev npm-install-webpack-plugin
 ```

-# Create a basic configuration
+# Creating a basic configuration

 Webpack configuration is define through a **JavaScript Object**.
 The first step to learn how to use Webpack is to get familiar with the configuration options of Webpack.